dabreegster/route_snapper/README.md

 [![NPM](https://img.shields.io/npm/v/route-snapper)](https://www.npmjs.com/package/route-snapper)

-This plugin lets you draw routes in MapLibre GL that snap to some network (streets, usually).
+This plugin lets you draw routes and polygon areas in MapLibre GL that snap to some network (streets, usually).
 Unlike similar plugins that send a request to a remote API for routing, this one does the routing client-side.
 This works by loading a pre-built file covering a fixed area and calculating the routes locally.

 [Demo](https://dabreegster.github.io/route_snapper)